junior-path/learning-checklists/checklists/from-zero-to-ruby-on-rails.md

-# Ruby on Rails
+# From zero to Ruby on Rails

-[WIP]

 ## What's this?

-This is a list of things to be learned in order to help guide programming students.
+This list guides programming students on what they should learn and has a focus on Ruby and Ruby on Rails.

+If you are just getting started with programming, why start with Rails and not C?
+Well, this checklist is for people who don't have the luxury of spending months and years studying all theory, or for people in a hurry to get to results, to get a job.

+When in college, students will usually start with C for studying algorithms, practicing memory management and other fields.
+That configuration is very valuable as it imprints in the student's brain how to deal with bare topics that are very close to mathematics, without the abstractions that new and modern languages use to hide away that complexity.
+When students get out of college, they have deep knowledge on the basic of computer science (depending on the institution, of course).

+For everyday's job in IT, though, rarely will someone need to deal with memory management or binary trees until you have reached a level close to seniority.
+Databases like Postgres will implement indexes using binary trees, and so you will not be in a hurry to learn how to implement them right away before using it.
+You won't need to memorize Quicksort before you can use Ruby's `sort` method.

+The loss in basic computing science knowledge should be compensated with fast start in developing real systems that can be used by real customers.
+It is the student's responsibility to pick up on the computer science topics that were not covered in this guide later when some basic progress has been made.

 ## Who's this for?

-This checklist is meant for people who are starting their career with Ruby on Rails and have no experience with programming, but need a guide on what to learn next.
+This checklist is meant for people who are starting their career with a focus on Ruby on Rails and have not enrolled in a college course, nor have experience with programming, but need a guide on what to learn next.
 This include other technologies that are commonly used alongside Ruby on Rails, as well as ethics and productivity.

 ## How to progress on this checklist